ernestas20111/AnimalsApp/README.md

 To run program, firstly install dependencies (node_modules): `npm install`

-and then you can run the program: `npm start`
+and then you can run the program: `npm run start` or `ng serve --open`

 ---
 ## Database ER diagram